 WA Department of Education – Secondary Assistance Scheme

-If you are the holder of one of the following cards and have not already made application at any other West Australian government school for the 2017 school year, you may be entitled to apply for secondary assistance in the form of $235.00 Education Allowance (or a pro-rata amount depending on the date of the application) to be paid directly against the voluntary contributions (or charges, depending on the academic year of the student). $115.00 Clothing Allowance is also available, which can be paid directly to the school or to the parent:
+If you are the holder of one of the following cards, you may be entitled to apply for secondary assistance in the form of $235.00 Education Allowance (or a pro-rata amount depending on the date of the application) to be paid directly against the voluntary contributions (or charges, depending on the academic year of the student). $115.00 Clothing Allowance is also available, which can be paid directly to the school or to the parent:

 - Centrelink Family Health Care Card;